Loyalty Programs vs Promo Codes, the Best Way to Save on Delivery

 What is the best UK food delivery promo code right now?

-There is no single best code — the highest savings come from first-order codes on apps you have not yet used, typically 30-50% off.
+There is no single best code.
+The highest savings come from first-order codes on apps you have not yet used, typically 30-50% off.
 Once those are exhausted, comparison across apps captures most of the remaining gap.